creamlike1024/EasyLPAC/README.md

 Linux release does not include lpac binary, you need to [compile lpac](https://github.com/estkme-group/lpac?tab=readme-ov-file#compile) by yourself.
 The lpac binary file should be placed in the same directory as the EasyLPAC binary file

 Note: Reading LPA activation code and QRCode from clipboard not working in Wayland

+## Auto process notification
+EasyLPAC will process notification for any operation and remove it after successfully processing by default.

+You can go to Settings Tab and uncheck "Auto process notification" to disable this behavior.

+However, arbitrary manipulation of notifications does not comply with GSMA specifications, so manual operation is not recommended.

 # Screenshots
 <p>